morfien101/chef-waiter-cookbook/README.md

 ### Downloading Chef Waiter

 Chef waiter is downloaded from Github releases.
-It is also built using travis.
-This requies this cookbook to constract the URL when downloading with the version and build number.

 These attributes do this.

 | Attribute | Type | Example value |
 ---|---|---
 `node['chef-waiter']['version']` | String | "1.0.15"
-`node['chef-waiter']['travis_build']` | Integer | 38
 `node['chef-waiter']['url_base']` | String | This is the git releases page.
 Change only if you fork the project.

 ### Feature toggles